berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 the main thread.
 An application may be written as a set of co-operating processes.

-X has atomicity (between clients) and sequentiality (within a sin- gle client) requirements that limit the amount of parallelism achievable when interpreting the command streams.
-GLX relaxes these require- ments.
+X has atomicity (between clients) and sequentiality (within a single client) requirements that limit the amount of parallelism achievable when interpreting the command streams.
+GLX relaxes these requirements.
 Sequentiality is still guaranteed within a command stream, but not between the X and the OpenGL command streams.
 It is possible, for example, that an X command issued by a single threaded client after an OpenGL command might be executed before that OpenGL command.

 The X specification requires that commands are atomic:

-  If a server is implemented with internal concurrency, the over- all effect must be as if individual requests are executed to completion in some serial order, and requests from a given connection must be executed in delivery order (that is, the total execution order is a shuffle of the individual streams).
+  If a server is implemented with internal concurrency, the overall effect must be as if individual requests are executed to completion in some serial order, and requests from a given connection must be executed in delivery order (that is, the total execution order is a shuffle of the individual streams).

 OpenGL commands are not guaranteed to be atomic.
-Some OpenGL rendering commands might otherwise impair interactive use of the win- dowing system by the user.
+Some OpenGL rendering commands might otherwise impair interactive use of the windowing system by the user.
 For instance calling a deeply nested display list or rendering a large texture mapped polygon on a system with no graphics hardware could prevent a user from popping up a menu soon enough to be usable.